Sunday, April 30, 2006

 It's beyond fucked up.

-I am sick of groups like the Minutemen who have for the month of April, sitting in their lawn chairs with binoculars, looking out for any brown folk who cross their path.
+I am sick of groups like the Minutemen who have invaded my city for the month of April, sitting in their lawn chairs with binoculars, looking out for any brown folk who cross their path.
 I'm a proud liberal because I stand with groups like the ACLU who are fighting against this entrenched racism and bigotry that has permeated the American culture so deeply that most people don't even recognize it anymore.

 It is very tempting to blame illegal immigrants for my woes as a Mexican American living in such close proximity to my motherland.
 It is easy to say, "get the fuck out, so La Migra will leave me alone," but that is not a path of humanity that honors my ancestry.